trentzeigler/DotNetRefreshApp/README.md

 # AI Email Assistant

-A modern, AI-powered email assistant built with .NET 7, OpenAI, and SendGrid.
+A modern, AI-powered email assistant built with .NET 7, OpenAI, and MailGun.
 This application allows users to draft and send emails using natural language conversation.

 ## Features

 - **AI Chat Interface**: Conversational interface powered by OpenAI (GPT-4).
-- **Email Drafting & Sending**: The AI can draft emails and send them via SendGrid upon user approval.
+- **Email Drafting & Sending**: The AI can draft emails and send them via MailGun upon user approval.
 - **Secure Authentication**: JWT-based authentication with secure password hashing (BCrypt).
 - **Mobile Responsive**: Fully responsive UI that works on desktop and mobile devices.
 - **Real-time Streaming**: Chat responses are streamed in real-time with typing indicators.